cuediin/PHP-Certificate-Authority-Server/README.txt

 Key functions
  Download the public key component of a key.
-(Can be converted for use by Putty) Download the private key (assuming the private key password is correct) Check a private key's passphrase.
+(Can be converted for use by Putty) Download the private key (assuming the private key password is correct).
+Will also strip the passphrase from the private key, if requested to.
+ Check a private key's passphrase.
 (Including the private key of the CA)